-Losses that remain after all carrybacks have been applied, may be carried forward for fifteen taxable years following the taxable year of the loss.
+Losses from 2017 and before may be carried forward for fifteen taxable years following the taxable year of the loss.

 Attach documentation to the return to support the loss amounts carried forward on line 7.

 Line 8 - Utah Taxable income (Loss)